Super Bowl VIII: First quarter

-Then after Minnesota's offense went three downs and out, Mike Eischeid's punt went only 34 yards.
-Scott fumbled the return but recoved the ball, giving Miami better field position than the opening drive.
-The Dolphins then went 56 yards in 10 plays (aided with three runs by Csonka for eight, 12, and eight yards, and Griese's 13-yard pass to Briscoe) to score on running back Jim Kiick's one-yard run (his only touchdown of the season) to give them a 14–0 lead.
+Minnesota's offense started well on the first play with a five-yard run by Chuck Foreman.
+But the Dolphins were already leading, with Tarkenton behind before running any play, and now Miami's No-Name Defense responded when Foreman ran again and was stopped for no gain.
+It seemed predictable when Tarkenton's first pass had Foreman as the target, and Manny Fernandez made the stop one yard short of the first down.
+After three plays and out, punter Mike Eischeid's kick went only 34 yards.
+Scott fumbled the return, but quickly recovered the ball at the Miami 44, giving the Dolphins better field position than the opening drive.
+The Dolphins then went 56 yards in 10 plays (aided with three runs by Csonka for a total of 28 yards, and Griese's 13-yard pass to Briscoe) to score on running back Jim Kiick's 1-yard touchdown run (his only touchdown of the season) to extend their lead to 14–0.

 By the time the first quarter ended, Miami had run 20 plays for 118 yards and eight first downs, and scored touchdowns on their first two possessions, with Csonka carrying eight times for 64 yards and Griese completing all four of his passes for 40 yards.
 Meanwhile, the Miami defense held the Minnesota offense to only 25 yards, six plays from scrimmage, and one first down.
 The Vikings advanced only as far as their own 27-yard line.
 The Dolphins set the record which still stands for the largest Super Bowl lead (14 points) at the end of the first quarter.
-It has since been tied by the Oakland Raiders against the Philadelphia Eagles in Super Bowl XV (led 14-0) and the Green Bay Packers against the Pittsburgh Steelers in Super Bowl XLV (led 14-0).
+It has since been tied by the Oakland Raiders against the Philadelphia Eagles in Super Bowl XV (led 14–0) and the Green Bay Packers against the Pittsburgh Steelers in Super Bowl XLV (led 14–0).